jeffersonvivanco/HTTP_Notes/java_keytool.md

 You will be prompted for the keystore's password.
 You may also restrict the output to a specific alias by using the `-alias domain` option, where "domain" is the alias name.

+Note that keytool will not print the private or the public key.
+But it tells that keystore has 1 entry and is of type PrivateKeyEntry.

 ### List Verbose Keystore Contents
 This command lists verbose information about the entries a